EoinTravers/hugo.eointravers.com/content/post/ml-reliability/index.md

 approximately matches the actual squared correlations between true parameter values and estimates.
 I'm not sure, but ideally this might be worth doing for every model this approach is applied to.

+## Previous Work

+I haven't been able to find any other work describing this kind of approach, maybe in part because googling "maximum likelihood reliability" brings up a lot of irrelevant stuff.
+I'm very keen to hear from anyone who knows where to look.